omar-nafea/FullStack/React_Advanced/Module_2.2_RulesOfHooks&FetchingDataWithHooks.md

 ```
 **Summary**:

-The phrase "make multiple hook calls in the same sequence" means:
+The "make multiple hook calls in the same sequence" means:

 - Do not call hooks conditionally (inside if, switch, etc.).
 - Do not call hooks inside loops.